-According to a pool remodeling company in Dallas, relaxing out by your pool you may look at your weathered decking and wonder if it will hold up for another season.
-And while nobody wants to think about deck replacement because of how much it costs, eventually you must do it for the sake of the aesthetic quality of your backyard and the safety of those using your pool.
+According to a pool remodeling company in Dallas, relaxing out by your pool you may look at your weathered pool decking and wonder if it will hold up for another season.
+Of course, nobody wants to think about deck replacement because of how much it costs.
+However, eventually you must do it for the sake of the aesthetic quality of your backyard.
+More importantly, you must ensure the safety of those using your pool.

-In this article, we show you what to look out for that point to needing to replace your pool’s deck.
+In this article, we show you what to look out for that point to needing to replace your pool decking.

 Railings that are loose when you grab onto them not only signify it’s time to upgrade your pool decking but that you have a risky situation and an accident waiting to happen.
 If you want a temporary solution, you can secure it with new fasteners, however, don’t rely on this for long and plan now to get new equipment.

 Many new pool decks are constructed with concrete footings which stop moisture from getting into the base, but old decks (especially wood) weren’t made this way and can rot when water gets in.
 Once the foundation decays, it’s only a matter of time before it collapses.

 Over time, the weather takes a toll on your deck boards causing them to become loose, which is unsafe for your family and guests.
 Most deck panels are fastened to a rim joist or ledger and will pull away from their binds as they wear out.
 This needs to be fixed quickly because it puts those using your pool at risk for injury.